agreatopportunity/SOVRA_AI_CONGNITIVE_ARCHITECTURE/README.md

 ## License

-MIT License — Use freely, modify as needed.
+MIT License, Use freely, modify as needed.

 ## Contributing